Now in open beta - free for 14 days, no credit card required.Download now ›

 Why Did LinkedIn Ban HeyReach?

-LinkedIn's Terms of Service explicitly prohibit automated tools that access the platform through proxy IPs, headless browsers, and API scraping.
-HeyReach does all three.
+LinkedIn's Terms of Service explicitly prohibit automated tools that access the platform through unauthorized means.
+HeyReach's cloud-based infrastructure falls squarely into this category.

-Here's how HeyReach works under the hood: it runs your LinkedIn actions from cloud servers using rotating proxy IP addresses.
+HeyReach runs your LinkedIn actions from cloud servers rather than your own machine.
 Your messages, connection requests, and profile views don't come from your computer.
-They come from a data center.

 As one commenter on r/EntrepreneurRideAlong explained: "Cloud based IPs.
 If your tool runs from AWS, GCP, or any data center, LinkedIn sees thousands of accounts making requests from the same IP ranges."

 LinkedIn's detection systems have gotten dramatically better at identifying these patterns.
-When they see 50 accounts all sending connection requests at the same intervals, with the same delays, following the same sequences — that pattern is detectable at scale regardless of the IP.
+When they see 50 accounts all sending connection requests at the same intervals, with the same delays, following the same sequences — that pattern is detectable at scale.

 The fact that LinkedIn banned HeyReach's own leadership sends a clear message: they're not just going after users anymore.
 They're going after the tools themselves.